IN SCOPE VULNERABILITIES: Smart Contracts

 - Issues already reported in, or covered by, prior audits or prior disclosures.

-- Issues requiring unrealistic or external preconditions: a compromised or malfunctioning third-party oracle (e.g. Chainlink), malicious or non-standard tokens not on the supported-asset list, validator/miner collusion beyond simple transaction reordering, or specific unrealistic gas-price conditions.
+- Issues requiring unrealistic/external preconditions: a compromised/malfunctioning third-party oracle (e.g. Chainlink), malicious or non-standard tokens not on the supported-asset list, validator/miner collusion beyond simple reordering, or unrealistic gas-price conditions.

 - Generic mempool front-running with no resulting fund impact.